-b) Observe that finance charges and/or late fees were not assessed on the selected statements.
+- ii.
+Observe that finance charges and/or late fees were not assessed on the selected statements.
 Performance: Observed that there were no finance charges and/or late fees assessed on the selected statements.

-- 13. Using the monthly statements or combined statements selected under #12 above, excluding fuel cards, select 10 transactions (or all transactions if less than 10) from each statement, and obtain supporting documentation for the transactions (i.e., each card should have 10 transactions subject to testing). - a) For each transaction, report whether the transaction is supported by: - 1) An original itemized receipt that identifies precisely what was purchased.
+Exceptions: There were no exceptions noted. - C. Using the monthly statements or combined statements selected under procedure #6B, excluding fuel cards, select 10 transactions (or all transactions if less than 10) from each statement, and obtain supporting documentation for the transactions (i.e., each card should have 10 transactions subject to inspection).

-Performance: Observed that the transactions from the monthly statements were supported by original itemized receipts that identifies precisely what was purchased.

-2) Written documentation of the business/public purpose.

-Performance: Observed that the transactions from the monthly statements were supported with written documentation of the business/public purpose.

-3) Documentation of the individuals participating in meals (for meal charges only).

-Performance: Observed that selected transactions for meal charges were supported by documentation of the individuals participating in the meals.
+For each transaction, report whether the transaction is supported by:

+- i.
+An original itemized receipt that identifies precisely that was purchased. - Performance: Observed that the transactions from the monthly statement were supported by original itemized receipts that identifies precisely what was purchased.Exceptions: There were no exceptions noted. - Written documentation of the business/public purpose.
+Performance: Observed that the transactions from the monthly statements were supported with written documentation of the business/public purpose. - Exceptions: There were no exceptions noted. - iii.
+Documentation of the individuals participating in meals (for meal charges only).
+Performance: Observed that the selected transactions for meal charges were supported by documentation of the individuals participating in meals.
+Exceptions: There were no exceptions noted.

+7. Procedures Performed on NOMMA's Travel and Travel-Related Expense Reimbursements:

-14. Obtain from management a listing of all travel and related expense reimbursements during the fiscal period and management's representation that the listing or general ledger is complete.
+- A. Obtain from management a listing of all travel and travel-related expense reimbursements during the fiscal period and management's representation that the listing or general ledger is complete.
 Randomly select 5 reimbursements, obtain the related expense reimbursement forms/prepaid expense documentation of each selected reimbursement, as well as the supporting documentation.
-For each of the 5 reimbursements selected:

-Performance: Obtained a listing of all travel and related expense reimbursements during the fiscal period from management and received management's representation in a separate letter that the listing is complete.
+For each of the 5 reimbursements selected: - Performance: Obtained a listing of all travel and travel-related expense reimbursements during the fiscal period from management, and received management's representation in a separate letter that the listing is complete.
 Obtained the related expense reimbursement form and supporting documentation for 5 reimbursements.

-Procedures Performed on NOMMA's Travel and Travel-Related Expense Reimbursements:
+7. Procedures Performed on NOMMA's Travel and Travel-Related Expense Reimbursements: (Continued)

-a) If reimbursed using a per diem, agree the reimbursement rate to those rates established either by the State of Louisiana or the U.S. General Services Administration (www.gsa.gov).

-Performance: Agreed the reimbursement rate for the 5 selected reimbursements using a per diem rate to those rates established by the State of Louisiana.

-b) If reimbursed using actual costs, observe that the reimbursement is supported by an original itemized receipt that identifies precisely what was purchased.
+- i.
+If reimbursed using a per diem, agree the reimbursement rate to those rates established either by the State of Louisiana or the U.S. General Services Administration (www.gsa.gov). - Performance: Per diem was used for 2 of the 5 selected reimbursements.
+Agreed the reimbursement rate for the 2 selected reimbursements using a per diem rate to those rates established by the U.S. General Services Administration. - Exceptions: There were no exceptions noted. - ii.
+If reimbursed using actual costs, observe that the reimbursement is supported by an original itemized receipt that identifies precisely what was purchased.

-Performance: Observed that reimbursements using actual cost were supported by an original itemized receipt that identified precisely what was purchased.
+Performance: Actual costs were used for 3 of the 5 selected reimbursements.
+Observed that the 3 reimbursements using actual cost were supported by an original itemized receipt that identified precisely what was purchased.

-c) Observe that each reimbursement is supported by documentation of the business/public purpose (for meal charges, observe that the documentation includes the names of those individuals participating) and other documentation required by written policy (procedures #1h).
+iii.
+Observe that each reimbursement is supported by documentation of the business/public purpose (for meal charges, observe that the documentation includes the names of those individuals participating) and other documentation required by written policy procedures #1A(vii).

-Performance: Observed each reimbursement is supported by documentation of the business/public purpose (for meal charges, observed that the documentation included the names of those individuals participating) and other documentation required by written policy (procedures #lh).
+Performance: Observed that each reimbursement was supported by documentation of the business/public purpose (for meal charges, observed that the documentation included the names of those individuals participating) and other documentation required by written policy procedure #1A(vii).

-d) Observe that each reimbursement was reviewed and approved, in writing, by someone other than the person receiving the reimbursement.
+iv.
+Observe that each reimbursement was reviewed and approved, in writing, by someone other than the person receiving the reimbursement.